GeorgeQuantAnalyst/trading-bots/README.md

 # Trading bots

-This repository contains trading bots for Automate trading (Trading bots can execute trades automatically based on predefined rules and strategies) and Risk management (Trading bots can incorporate risk management techniques, such as setting stop-loss orders or position sizing, to manage potential losses).
+This repository contains trading bots for Automate trading (Trading bots can execute trades automatically based on predefined rules and strategies) and Risk management (Trading bots can incorporate risk management techniques, such as setting stop-loss orders or position sizing, to manage potential losses) in crypto futures market.
 All trading bots are written in Python programming language.

 ## Developed bots
 * **CryptoTrendScreenerBot**:  trading bot for searching the intraday, swing trends on the USDT perpetual futures markets of the Bybit exchange.